wordmason/wordmason.github.io/content/home/subheader.md

 ### *Writing a good essay is your first step to success*

-We help you

-We provide you with
-In-line editing \
+We provide you with In-line editing \
 Help with writing engaging prose and elevating your creative output \
 One written report per essay that will help you make a significant improvement on your work \
 There is **No** binding contract